 Day of the Dead Coloring Books

-This is a big coloring book that features tons of sugar skulls just waiting to be filled in with bright colors!
+This big coloring book features tons of sugar skulls just waiting to be filled in with bright colors!
 And there’s plenty of white space so kids can continue drawing fun Day of the Dead scenes.

-And each coloring page is blank on the back side so it makes it perfect for kids to give their artwork as gifts (without seeing coloring on the back side.)
+Each coloring page is blank on the backside, so it makes it perfect for kids to give their artwork as gifts (without seeing coloring on the backside.)

-This Day of the Dead coloring book features some fun animals that kids will think is super cute to color in.
+This Day of the Dead coloring book features some fun animals that kids will think are super cute to color in.

-And the pages are one-sided so you can use markers and they won’t bleed through.
+And the pages are one-sided so that you can use markers, and they won’t bleed through.

 If you love Disney’s Coco, you know all about alebrijes.
-And this coloring books celebrates these fantastical creatures in such a fun way!
+And this coloring book celebrates these fantastical creatures in such a fun way!

 Kids can learn about Mexican culture and traditions while doing this fun coloring activity.